DOPS-CCI/Elliptical-target/README.md

 Another library of routines, some of which are used by the protocol
 ## RTLibrary
 Library of routines which run the experimental protocol with millisecond timing resolution
+## Mathematica functions
+Mathematica notebooks and package used for performing statistical calculations on the dataset.
+Also includes a copy of the raw dataset described above.